 About CIMO Labs

-We build tools that bring statistical rigor to LLM evaluation.
+We build tools that bring causal and statistical rigor to LLM evaluation.

 What is CIMO?